-The Dream House and How To Avoid It
+The Dream House and How to Avoid It

 "You must take me there, Davie."

-"This tone work isn't quite up to Joe's, but–how much is this one, Mr. Frammis?"
+"This stonework isn't quite up to Joe's, but -- how much is this one, Mr. Frammis?"

 "Yes, it does have everything."